-What is the Part D “Donut Hole” in 2013?
+What is the Part D “Donut Hole”?

 To understand the Part D “Donut Hole,” you must first realize that traditional Medicare (Part A and B) doesn’t cover your prescription costs.
 Medicare Part D was set up to cover SOME of the cost of drugs you purchase at the pharmacy.
 Did you see how we wrote SOME in all caps?
 That’s because Part D will not cover ALL your Rx costs.
 There are still deductibles and coinsurance under Part D.